dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/airtable.md

    load_info = pipeline.run(airtables, write_deposition = "replace")
    ```

-   > You have option to use table names or table IDs in the code above, in place of "Table1" and
+   > You have the option to use table names or table IDs in the code above, in place of "Table1" and
-   > "Table2"s.
+   > "Table2".

 1. To load data and apply hints to a specific column: